GNOME/pygobject/docs/guide/threading.rst

   In GStreamer, for example, some signals can be called from a different thread, see the respective signal documentation for when this is the case.
-  In case you connect to such a signal you have to make sure to not call any GTK+ code or use :func:`GLib.idle_add` accordingly.
+  In case you connect to such a signal you have to make sure to not call any GTK code or use :func:`GLib.idle_add` accordingly.

-* What if I need to call GTK+ code in signal handlers emitted from a thread?
+* What if I need to call GTK code in signal handlers emitted from a thread?

-  In case you have a signal that is emitted from another thread and you need to call GTK+ code during and not after signal handling, you can push the operation with an :class:`threading.Event` object to the main loop and wait in the signal handler until the operation gets scheduled and the result is available.
+  In case you have a signal that is emitted from another thread and you need to call GTK code during and not after signal handling, you can push the operation with an :class:`threading.Event` object to the main loop and wait in the signal handler until the operation gets scheduled and the result is available.
 Be aware that if the signal is emitted from the main loop this